NateLevin1/overloaded.js/README.md

 # overloaded.js
-Overloaded functions in javascrip in just 24 lines of code!
+Overloaded functions in javascript in just 24 lines of code!

 Basic usage:
 ```javascript